 When you need SPF

 If your digital product sends transactional or even commercial messages, make sure to implement Sender Policy Framework.
-This is a thing required by internet service providers so far.
+This is currently required by internet service providers.
 If you don’t have a valid SPF record, or it is incorrect, your ISP might run secondary email filtering.
 Failed SPF authentication means that your email will be recognized as spam or even blocked.

 SPF scares off spammers and phishers by filtering out forged emails.
 It keeps your product reputation spotless.
 But, to complete the picture, it is better to implement a full-scale email authentication (SPF + DKIM + DMARC).